Where is Westminster Abbey? London location of Queen’s funeral, who is buried there, when was it built

 Most recently, in 2018, the ashes of prominent physicist Stephen Hawking were interned in the Abbey.

-The Queen’s funeral will be held at Westminster Abbey on Monday (19 September) at 11am.
+The Queen’s funeral was held at Westminster Abbey on Monday 19 September at 11am.